KaninchenSpeed/NoCopyrightSounds-API-server/README.md

 # NoCopyrightSounds-API-server

-for using my [NCS-API library](https://github.com/KaninchenSpeed/NoCopyrightSounds-API) in other programming languages
+for using my [NCS-API library](https://github.com/KaninchenSpeed/NoCopyrightSounds-API) in other programming languages and the web

 ## Installation

-you need NodeJS for this
+you need [NodeJS](https://nodejs.org) for this

 run `npx ncs-api-server`

 ## Endpionts

 ? = optional

+declarations in typescript format

 ### /songs